rossellison/face-data-creation/README.md

 - Add new images from a wider variety of sources.
 - Add Boy Group images.

+Share any help or work you've done would love to see it!

 ## Acknowledgements
 Special thanks to NVIDIA for releasing the FFHQ model and StyleGAN, to PDillis for his stylegan3-fun repository, and to jeffheaton for his insightful code and YouTube videos.
 These resources were invaluable in making this project possible.